 Ohio Safe Communities is a data driven initiative to save lives and reduce injuries by building collaboration between state, county, and local community partners.
-In FFY 2014 there are 46 countywide community-based programs.
-Each program had five primary goals that included increasing seat belt usage, increasing seat belt and impaired driving awareness, increasing motorcycle safety awareness, coalition building and fatal data review.
-Safe Communities of Wood County Grant totals $49,999.91.
+The program has five primary goals that include increasing seat belt usage, increasing seat belt and impaired driving awareness, increasing motorcycle safety awareness, coalition building and fatal data review.
+The program also focuses on distracted driving, mature drivers, and pedestrian safety.
+Safe Communities of Wood County Grant totals $42,000.

 WellAware Program - Medical Mutual of Ohio (2007)